AmiQuijano/Research_Track1/README.md

 * It is known that the tokens are placed around the central gray square This assumptions where taken into consideration given that the simulator has certain limitations (there is no global reference frame to refer to or only distances and angles between tokens can be obtained) that require a certain level of hardcoding

 The code works very smoothly in the current arena layout given these assumptions.
-Therefore, it would be interesting to test the code and in other arena layouts where:
+Therefore, it would be interesting to test and improve the code in order to work in different environments where:
 - Golden tokens are placed differently
 - There are also other types of tokens such as silver ones
 - There are more than 6 tokens
-- Initial position of the robot is different etc.
+- Initial position of the robot is different and/or unkown etc.

 Additionally, it was observed that without changing the code at all, with each run, the final position of the tokens would be slightly different from another test run.
 This could be attributed to small errorss in robot motion given the velocity and time as well as a small lag with respect to real time execution.

-Given these other situations it would worth it to see if an even more robust code can be written.
+Given these mentioned situations it would be worth it to see if an even more robust code can be written.